JohnDTill/Neb/Wiki/Grammar.md

 Some symbols have a unique interpretation and are immune to overriding, e.g. `∞`.
 In some cases we may define symbols to fall into this category, e.g. use differentiation `ⅆy/ⅆx` instead of `dy/dx`.
 But does this impose unnecessary burden to access that special differential symbol?

+Set subtraction `A - B` is okay, but `A / B` is a horror because it gives the slash a different precedence than scalar division.
+You would hate to have the precedence dependent on the type system.
+However, set expressions typically use parenthesis with every nested binary operation.
+If you enforce that rule, then `A / B` is okay.
+But you still end up with trouble detecting sets: `A / B ∪ C` is an error, but you need to look at the LHS of the union operation to see it is invalid.

 ## Scripts

 Different contexts in which scripts may be used: